Many photographers ask how to photograph bluebells but it’s actually pretty straightforward, just follow our simple guide:

 How to photograph bluebells: timing

 Generally, bluebells emerge in woodlands in the UK from around mid-April to mid-May but it can vary from year to year and by location.
-We’ve already seen a few patches appearing in the South East of England.
+This year they seem a little late in some parts of the UK, but they are getting towards their full display in sunny locations.

 The best course of action is to keep an eye on the woods near you and look out for the lush green leaves that resemble thick grass and cover the ground from early spring before the trees are in leaf.
 The flowers emerge as tight green buds that grow and slowly open to reveal their blue blooms.